n5xm/teststruts/WebContent/EXCEPTIONS.md

 > Source not found.

 > This exception has not been fixed.
-Added try catch block.
+Had tried to add try catch block.

-> *Reason* : no errorNullPointer
+> *Reason* : Did not return errorNullPointer from HelloWorldActionException

 > [Struts2 异常处理](http://www.yiibai.com/struts_2/struts_exception_handling.html)